 Custom Focus Categories

-Use Create Focus Category to create a custom category of apps and websites to block.
+Use Create Focus Category to create a custom category of apps and websites to block or allow.
 Once create, they can be found using Search Focus Categories command.

 Thereâs two types of categories: